starknet-edu/starknetbook/primer/README.md

     <img src="../misc/evolution.png">
 </div>

-For a more concrete example of the trilemma we can move outside of the blockchain context entirely.
+For a more concrete example of the trilemma, we can move outside of the blockchain context entirely.
 Say Alice has an important piece of data she needs access to.
 To start we will represent this data as ASCII characters in YAML format:

 ```yaml
 alice_account: 5.00